How to start a business in Texas: steps, fees, taxes

 How do I trademark my business name in Texas?

 You can get a state-specific trademark by filing a trademark application with the Texas Secretary of State.
-And if you want to make sure no one in the country can use your business name, register it with the U.S. Patent and Trademark Office
+For nationwide protection of your business name, register it with the U.S. Patent and Trademark Office.

 What is a registered agent and do I need one?